KazanExpress/vue-simple-suggest/README.md

 **Manual autocomplete**

-If there's a need to autocomplete the suggestion in the input instead of selecting it, you can use the `autocomplete()` function in the slot's scope:
+If there's a need to autocomplete the suggestion in the input instead of selecting it (like in mobile suggestions of google search), you can use the `autocomplete()` function in the slot's scope:

 ```html
 <!-- Example: -->